devflowinc/ruby-sdk/docs/TopicApi.md

 Delete Topic

 Delete Topic  Delete an existing chat topic.
 When a topic is deleted, all associated chat messages are also deleted.
+Auth'ed user or api key must have an admin or owner role for the specified dataset's organization.

 ### Examples